 Every week a new component would be introduced and built up upon.
 I found the gradual progression of topics very helpful, especially how they began with a very basic overview of the subconscious and consciousness before moving to an in-depth study of egos and other techniques for psychological training and personal development.

-The whole set up I thought was very well organised and intuitive to what a beginner like me could need to begin learning about the psychological nature of spirituality.
+The whole setup I thought was very well organized and intuitive to what a beginner like me could need to begin learning about the psychological nature of spirituality.

 The information was going to be life changing.
 I just didn’t know it yet.
 For some reason, while I listened carefully to the simple instructions and explanations there was a part of me that didn’t fully grasp the message at first – like a small blockage.